How does the zero-commission model work?

 How does the mini-commission model work?

-When you open the account, you indicate which model you choose.
-You can always change.
+When you open your investment account, you indicate which model you choose.
+You can always change later.

 Every order is executed at the best price available from multiple exchanges.